SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 ---

-**🔥🔥I am always excited to collaborate with anyone interested in my research!
-Currently, I’m particularly focused on the application of LLMs in human mobility modeling within transportation.
-Feel free to reach out via email (hsonghua@mit.edu)—I’d love to discuss further!**
+**🔥🔥I'm always excited to collaborate with anyone interested in my research!
+Currently, my main focus is on applying LLMs to human mobility modeling in transportation.
+Feel free to reach out via email (hsonghua@mit.edu)—I’d love to connect and discuss further!**

 ***